jackie-schwartz/neural_sensitivity_to_stress/README.md

 # neural_sensitivity_to_stress
-This repo contains scripts needed to conduct longitudinal models examining neural sensitivity to acute stress as moderator for the association between life stress and clinical symptoms.
+This repo contains scripts needed to conduct models examining neural sensitivity to acute stress as moderator for the longitudinal association between life stress and psychiatric symptoms.
+Primary analysis examines change in brain activation to reward/loss as a moderator for the longituidnal association between life stress and anhedonia.
+Secondary analyses examines change in brain activation to reward/loss as a moderator for the longituidnal associations between life stress and depression/anxiety.